 Wisdom teeth may not cause problems and so don’t need to be removed.
 However, if there isn’t enough space for them to grow (impacted wisdom teeth), they can cause pain, swelling and infection.

 Having your impacted wisdom teeth surgically removed (extracted) can help relieve symptoms.

-The operation is usually taken place under Conscious IV Sedation and local anesthetic.
+The operation usually took place under Conscious IV Sedation and local anaesthetic.
 You may be offered a sedative to help you relax during the operation.